 Sleep is an important aspect of good physical, mental, and even emotional health-- just as important, in fact, as eating a nutritious diet and getting regular exercise.
 That certainly provides some perspective!
 Here are some of the biggest ways that quality sleep improves your health:

-- Quality sleep is essential for optimal physical health.
 Sleep is our body's time to enter a state of deep rest and renewal, clearing out the waste of the previous day and getting you ready for the day to come.
 After a solid night of rest, we're able to wake up refreshed and energized for everything our lives have in store.
 When we don't get enough sleep, we'll likely wake up groggy and exhausted.

 Sleep is also absolutely essential for proper functioning of our organs and body systems.
 Without enough of it, our risk of heart disease, high blood pressure, liver disease, diabetes, and even stroke increases.
 Some research also links sleep with proper hormone balance and weight management.
 It’s vital for a strong immune system, and supports the body in fighting off infections.